The Guardian's Role

 A Guardian is trained to…

-• Recognize members of the agricultural community struggling with mental health concerns.
+• Recognize when members of the agricultural community are struggling with their mental health.

-• Initiate conversations with at-risk farmers and confidently communicate with farmers in distress.
+• Initiate conversations and confidently communicate with farmers who show signs of mental health distress.

 • Connect farmers or their family members to regional mental health and crisis supports and resources.